daesig/ZombieAI_GameplayProgramming/README.md

 ### GOAP-action
 We have aleady mentioned one GOAP-action called GOAPSurvive.
 Other examples of actions would be GOAPConsumeMedkit, GOAPSearchForMedkit...
 Actions require preconditions and effects.
-They also need to be able to perform and optionally if they require any movement.
+They also need to be able to perform.

 GOAPConsume medkit would use a medkit in the Perform() function, apply it's effects to the worldstate with ApplyEffects() and let the Finite State Machine know that it's done with the IsDone() function.

 If an action like GOAPOpenDoor requires the agent to be next to the door, the RequiresMovement() function will return true and set a movement goal as long as the agent has not arrived.
 After arriving, the Perform() function can be called like mentioned above.

 It is also possible to implement a Plan() function which will check for anything dynamic in the world and return if it's able to perform or not.
 The GOAP-planner could then call this Plan() to find out which actions are able to run.
+Note that this may require a lot of resources and just checking for worldstates is less intensive.

 ### World states
 A world state can have all sorts of data.
 I only stored booleans for simplification in this project.
 It stores states like: HasEnoughHealth, HasMedkit, HasWeapon.
 States can be either true or false.